DAGWorks-Inc/burr/examples/pytest/README.md

 E.g. we only pass tests if all the outputs are as expected, or we pass if 80% of the outputs are as expected, etc. You could also log this to a file, or a database, etc. for further inspection and record keeping.

-Note: wou can also combine `results_bag` with ``pytest.mark.parametrize`` to run the same test with different inputs and expected outputs:
+Note: we can also combine `results_bag` with ``pytest.mark.parametrize`` to run the same test with different inputs and expected outputs:

 ```python
 import pytest